eliasdorneles/eliasdorneles.github.io/site/blog/fluid-blogging-again.md

 ### So I vibecoded a blog post editor

 It supports adding images via drag-n-drop, and I can also just paste an image from the clipboard, which is great for screenshots, for example.
+When I add an image, it will preprocess it (thanks [Pillow](https://pypi.org/project/pillow/)), optimizing it for web usage.

 Here, let me add a screenshot of the editor as it is looking right now: